gonzimaster/fdf/README.md

 - Color line as a function of altitude (https://harm-smits.github.io/42docs/libs/minilibx/colors.html).
 - Transform x, y and z to isometric projection (https://stackoverflow.com/questions/28607713/convert-3d-coordinates-to-2d-in-an-isometric-projection).

+## Known bugs

+- Does not recompile for a change in a libft file.
+- Opens window even if the input file has no valid info.
+- Does not work for some maps (ex. julia.fdf)
+- Opens files not ending with .fdf

 ## Authors